 The dividend millionaires mentioned on the site usually fit a certain profile.
-They tend to be long-lived, frugal to the point of obsession and childless.
-In fact in most cases the eccentricities of these people are probably what drives them to accumulate all that wealth.
-Without them we probably never hear their stories.
+That is to say, long-lived, frugal to the point of obsession, and typically childless.
+Indeed, their eccentricities often explain what drives them to accumulate all that wealth in the first place.
+Without them, we probably never hear their stories.

-In that sense the story of a former Union Pacific billing clerk called Jack Gsantner is not much different.
+In that sense, the story of former Union Pacific billing clerk Jack Gsantner is not much different.
 A relative of Gsantner’s pinned his attitude toward money on his upbringing during the Great Depression.
-“He never dressed like he had a dime”, is apparently how one neighbor put it.
-Right up until the day he died that would have been most folks’ impression of him.
-Indeed Gsantner’s estate, presumably consisting almost entirely of his Nebraska home, was estimated to be worth just a little over $125,000.
+“He never dressed like he had a dime”, is how one neighbor put it.
+Indeed, that might well have been most folks’ impression of him right up until the day he died.
+Gsantner’s estate, which appeared to consist almost entirely of his Nebraska home, sported an initial valuation of circa $125,000.

-That was before the treasure trove was unearthed.
-Within the confines of Jack Gsantner’s home a stack consisting of dozens of stock certificates was found.
-The list of assets under his ownership included household names such as Exxon Mobil and AT&T. There were over eighty companies and mutual funds there in total.
+That was before the treasure trove was unearthed, because within the confines of Jack Gsantner’s home a stack consisting of dozens of stock certificates was found.
+The list of assets under his ownership, which included over eighty companies and mutual funds in total, included household names like Exxon Mobil and AT&T.

-Aside from his secret millionaire status the other remarkable aspect of this case is what happened to Gsantner’s assets after he died.
-Almost without fail each of the dividend millionaire cases to date have involved clearly thought out charitable donations.
-In this case it took the representatives of his estate nearly a year to even find his will.
-At that point it was almost twenty years out of date, with most of the heirs having already died themselves.
-Ultimately most of the proceeds ended up going to distant relatives.
-Folks who never even met Jack Gsantner were handed checks for over $150,000 each.
-A cousin, who had once lived with a young Gsantner and his parents in Nebraska, received almost $500,000 from the sale of the house and a portion of the stocks and cash.
+Aside from his secret millionaire status, the other remarkable aspect of this case is what happened to Gsantner’s assets after he died.
+Almost without fail each of the dividend millionaire cases to date involved clearly thought out charitable donations.
+But not this one.
+Firstly, it took the representatives of his estate nearly a year to even find his will.
+It was almost twenty years out of date at that point, with most of the heirs having already died themselves.
+Most of the proceeds ultimately ended up going to distant relatives, with folks who never even met Jack Gsantner handed checks for over $150,000 each.
+A cousin, who once lived with a young Gsantner and his parents in Nebraska, received almost $500,000 from the sale of the house and a portion of the stocks and cash.

-Though Jack Gsantner’s story might not stand out in the dividend millionaire series the reference article in the Omaha World Herald does contain a great quote.
-It is from George Morgan, ex-stockbroker turned finance teacher at the University of Nebraska.
-Hopefully it will provide motivation to regular readers:
+Though Jack Gsantner’s story might not stand out in the dividend millionaire series, the reference article in the Omaha World Herald does contain a great quote.
+It is from George Morgan, an ex-stockbroker turned finance teacher at the University of Nebraska.
+Hopefully it provides some motivation to regular readers: